Information for aspiring entrepreneurs and early-stage businesses

 - Help to raise funds – Develop your pitching skills, pitch deck and your go to market strategy.

-We use the date on your graduation certificate to determine your eligibility.
-This date must be within five years of the date on which your Launch Space residency is due to begin.
-For example, if you become a resident in June 2020, your graduation certificate will need to carry a date on or after June 2015.
+If you’re applying as a graduate, then we’ll use the date on your graduation certificate to determine your eligibility.
+This date must be within seven years of the date on which your Launch Space residency is due to begin.
+For example, if you become a resident in June 2022, your graduation certificate will need to carry a date on or after June 2015.

 Support at Launch Space

-The new SSA bursary aims to remove the financial disadvantage to pursuing the entrepreneurial career path.
+The Santander Start-up Grants aim to remove the financial disadvantage to pursuing the entrepreneurial career path.
+This is aimed at graduate-led businesses and those at a financial disadvantage.

-Graduates qualifying for the SSA awards will be selected on the basis that they:
+Individuals qualifying for the awards will be selected on the basis that they:

-- have no identifiable means of income to fund their entrepreneurial journey
+- can demonstrate the need for a grant, for example, no identifiable means of income to fund the idea

 - have a business idea deemed worthy of support and with high-growth potential.